Swedish Permitting Process

-In order to lay pipelines on the continental shelf outside of Swedish national territory, a permit is required according to the Swedish Continental Shelf Act (SFS 1966:314).
+In order to lay pipelines on the continental shelf outside of Swedish territorial waters, a permit is required according to the Swedish Continental Shelf Act (SFS 1966:314).
 The act implements parts of the United Nations Convention on the Law of the Sea (UNCLOS), and specifically the right for all to lay cables and pipelines on the continental shelves outside coastal states territories.

-A permit is applied for at the Ministry of Enterprise and Innovation.
-An application requires an alignment of the pipeline on the continental shelf, and information about the measures that are needed in order to hinder, limit and control pollution from a pipeline (see 4 § Ordinance of the Continental Shelf, SFS 1966:315).
+The permit is applied for at the Ministry of Enterprise and Innovation.
+An application requires an alignment of the pipeline on the continental shelf, and information about the measures that are needed in order to avoid, limit and control pollution from a pipeline (see 4 a § Ordinance of the Continental Shelf, SFS 1966:315).

 A permit is issued by the Swedish government.

 There is no requirement to establish an EIA under the Swedish Continental Shelf Act.
 Nonetheless, Nord Stream 2 has adhered to the requirements in the EIA Directive and the Espoo Convention.
 As such the project has carried out both national and international consultations, and established the equivalent of an EIA, named the Environmental Study, as well as an Espoo Report describing the entire project from Russia to Germany.